canhpnph/Assignment/README.md

          exclude group: 'org.json', module: 'json'
        }`

-   In addition to "chat", I also use Socket.io to check the login status of a user.
+   In addition to `Chat`, I also use `Socket.io` to check the login status of a user.
 That means each user is only allowed to log in on a single mobile device

   + In order to get notified when the server arrives, I also read the Firebase docs.
 If you don't understand them, you can find them in the `LoginActivity.java` file and the `FireBaseCloudMessageService.java` file.